AliBahaari/Maa-Charity/README.md

 # Maa Charity

-"Maa Charity" repository is a starter website for charities are going to be established.
+"Maa Charity" repository is a starter website for charities going to be established.